c-bebop/testmanual/gui.rst

 the progress exceeds the displayed time interval the latter is shifted such that the progress is always properly indicated.
 Below the handle, there is a numerical indication of the elapsed time with respect to the beginning of the scene.
-See Sec. :ref:'mouse_actions<mouse_actions>' for information on how to operate on the time line.
+See Sec. :ref:'mouse_actions' for information on how to operate on the time line.

 To the right of the time line there’s the CPU load gauge.
 It displays